 accountable service whenever possible and it is our intention to commit to the

-The Constabulary will endeavour to meet its obligations duties under the Act, and its
+Act).
+The Constabulary will endeavour to meet its obligations duties under the

-interest, but we may withhold information if we consider its release would
+public interest, but we may withhold information if we consider its release

-subsequently cause significant harm.
-We, therefore, recognise that there might be
+would subsequently cause significant harm.
+We, therefore, recognise that

 What Can I Complain About?

-dealt with.
-If you are not satisfied with the way we have handled your request, with
+been dealt with.
+If you are not satisfied with the way we have handled your

-the fee we have charged, or with the reasons we have given for refusing to provide
+request, with the fee we have charged, or with the reasons we have given for